-Two reasons why we should observe Lent as Christians would be
+I’d like to give two reasons why we should observe Lent as Christians.

 - If we are to truly appreciate the great cost to Christ of our salvation, we should meditate on our sinfulness.
 This meditation should lead us to turn away from our sins and recommit ourselves to holiness.